-- 9.1 Free basic water strategy and guideline prepared by the Department of Water Affairs and Forestry (DWAF). - 9.2 Free basic sanitation strategy and guideline also prepared by DWAF. - 9.3 Guideline on tariffs for municipal solid waste services prepared by the Department of Environmental Affairs and Tourism. - 9.4 Electricity basic support tariff (free basic electricity) policy prepared by the Department of Minerals and Energy. - 9.5 The Property Rates Act, which provides for zero-rating of low value properties, thereby ensuring that households on these properties gain access to a package of public services free.
+- 9.1 Free basic water strategy and guideline prepared by the Department of Water Affairs and Forestry. - 9.2 Free basic sanitation strategy and guideline also prepared by Department of Water Affairs and Forestry. - 9.3 Guideline on tariffs for municipal solid waste services prepared by the Department of Environmental Affairs and Tourism. - 9.4 Electricity basic support tariff (free basic electricity) policy prepared by the Department of Minerals and Energy. - 9.5 The Property Rates Act, which provides for zero-rating of low value properties, thereby ensuring that households on these properties gain access to a package of public services free.